 Queens, Empresses, Grand Duchesses and Regents: Women Rulers of Europe, A.D.
 1328-1989 by Olga S. Opfell.
 The lives of 39 women rulers, including Elizabeth I, Giovanna I of Naples, Maria da Gloria of Portugal, Christina of Sweden, and Maria Theresa of Austria.

 The Rise of Female Kings in Europe, 1300-1800 by William Monter.
 How Europe's 30 female monarchs achieved sovereign authority, wielded it, and (more often than men) abandoned it.

 Birth of the Chess Queen: A History by Marilyn Yalom.
 The game of chess existed for 500 years without its most dominant piece, the queen.
-This book draws parallels between the rise of the chess queen and the ascent of female sovereigns in Europe, presenting a history of medieval courts and struggles for power.
+Draws parallels between the rise of the chess queen and the ascent of female sovereigns in Europe.

 The Man Behind the Queen: Male Consorts in History edited by Charles Beem and Miles Taylor.
 In this collection of essays, historians analyze how male consorts wielded power, how gender affected their role, and how they contributed to royal families over the centuries.